Configuration description

 service priority SER_PRIO

-port priority route call dest-interface IF_FXO_00 priority 10
+route call dest-interface IF_FXO_00

-port standard route call dest-interface IF_FXO_00
+route call dest-interface IF_FXO_00